-We remind those of you who are drawing pensions from your superfund that there is a minimum amount that must be extracted each year.
-The good news is that the Federal Government has again acted with wisdom in the 2022 budget year and has kept the 50% reduction to the minimum amount in place for the 2023 year.
+We remind those of you who are drawing pensions from your Superfund that there is a minimum amount that must be extracted each year.
+For the 2023 year the minimum amount is calculated using the Temporary Rate to 30June 2023.(see Table below)

-For the 2022 year, the pension amount is calculated on your Member's balance as at the 1st July 2021.
-The balance would have been advised by us for those retirees who are currently receiving an Account Based pension from their SMSF.
+For the 2024 year, the pension amount is to be calculated on your Member's balance as at the 1st July 2023.
+The rate will have reverted back to the Member Standard Percentage Factor.
+(See Table below) balance would have been advised by us for those retirees who are currently receiving an Account Based pension from their SMSF.

-If you have misplaced our advice or you are at all unsure as to what your Minimum Pension amount for the 2022 year is, please contact us.
+If you have misplaced our advice or you are at all unsure as to what your Minimum Pension amount for the 2023 year is, please contact us.
 Once you are reminded of the minimum percentage, please do your sums and ensure that the amount you have withdrawn equals or exceeds the minimum requirements. (i.e. under the "Temporary Rate")

 Age Minimum Standard Percentage Factor Temporary Rate to 30 th June 2023

 Under age 65 4% 2%

 65 - 74 5% 2.5%

 75 - 79 6% 3.0%

 80 - 84 7% 3.5%

-85 - 89 90 - 94 9% 4.5%
+85 - 89 9% 4.5%

 90 - 94 11% 5.5%

 Age 95 and over 14% 7.0%

-3.4 Valuations of Fund Assets at 30th June 2022
+3.4 Valuations of Superfund Fund Assets at 30th June 2023

-In order to be able to advise the Members of their balances the Trustee needs to know the value of all assets held within the superfund as at the 30th June.
-Valuing listed shares is easy but for other assets such as real estate, paintings, antiques, etc. it is a touch more complicated (but if the need arises, we can help you organise an online property valuation).
+In order to be able to advise the Members of their balances the Trustee needs to know the value of all assets held within the Superfund as at the 30th June 2023.
+Valuing stock exchange listed shares is quite easy but for other assets such as real estate, paintings, antiques, etc. it is a touch more complicated (but should the need arise, we can help you organise an online property valuation).